kmvanden/machine_learning/README.md

   - For random forests and xgboost, prioritize permutation importance (mean decrease in accuracy) over mean decrease in Gini (where correlated features compete to be selected at the splits) as a measure of feature importance.
 SHAP values also allow for more robust feature importance interpretation.
   - For xgboost, using column subsampling (```colsample_bytree``` and ```colsample_bynode```) can reduce overfitting to redundant features by enforcing diversity in feature choice (restricts which features are available for a given tree or node).

-**Sparsity (overdispersion and zero inflation)**: in microbiome data, many taxa are absent in most samples, resulting in sparse (zero-dominated) features.
+### Sparsity (overdispersion and zero inflation)
+In microbiome data, many taxa are absent in most samples, resulting in sparse (zero-dominated) features.
 Sparse features provide very little weight to the linear predictor (logistic regression) and very little splitting power (random forests and xgboost).
 Moreover, sparse features increase the noise to signal ratio and thus the risk of overfitting.

 **Possible solutions**:
   - Filter out rare features (those present in less than 10% of the samples).